 What is your background & training?

 Growing up in the prairies (Winnipeg MB), I am still getting used to the hills and mountains of BC.
 I completed my Bachelor of Kinesiology with a double major in cellular biology from the University of Manitoba.
 I then moved out East to complete my Master of Science in Physical Therapy in 2019 at the University of Toronto.
-Since then, I have completed continuing education courses in manual therapy, acupuncture, dry needling, myofascial cupping and spinal manipulation to add to my toolbox for clinical care.
+Since then, I have completed continuing education courses in manual therapy, medical acupuncture, dry needling/IMS, electro-IMS, myofascial cupping and spinal manipulation to add to my toolbox for clinical care.
+I have a special interest in the upper quadrant – especially TMJ (jaw), neck, and shoulder patients.

 What inspired you to choose this career path?